Emotional Support Counseling: Therapy/(LCSW)

 If you are experiencing a need for emotional support counseling because of depression, anxiety, phobias, trauma/PTSD, grief & loss, Bipolar…or life transitions such as the loss of a loved one, divorce, retirement, loss of a job…I am able to help you sort through the difficult emotions and to work on solutions that will allow you to move forward.

 I utilize a holistic approach to wellbeing for people seeking quality of life.
-My approach includes alternative modalities such as Energy Psychology Techniques (EFT, TAT), Mindfulness, Aromatherapy, Minimalism For Mental Health Wellbeing… as well as traditional modalities such as Cognitive Behavioral Therapy, Motivational Interviewing… I work with clients in creating a plan of treatment that best fits their goals.
+My approach includes alternative modalities such as Energy Psychology Techniques (EFT, TAT), Mindfulness, Aromatherapy, Minimalism For Wellbeing… as well as traditional modalities such as Cognitive Behavioral Therapy, Motivational Interviewing… I work with clients in creating a plan of treatment that best fits their goals.

 I offer a sacred space where people come to experience support and healing of mind, body and spirit.
 I work with adults, individuals and couples.